Ross Rocks

 Joe's Memorial* 5.8, FA Brian Phillips, 1999.
 A tribute to Joe Goudreau (1962-2012) who talked me into leading it.
 It would get three stars if it was a bit longer.
 You want .5 and .75 Camalot or equivalent..

-Brian's Hard One** 5.11 PG-13, FA Brian Phillips Jun 2021.
+Brian's Hard One** 5.11a PG-13, FA Brian Phillips Jun 2021.

 Brian's Not So Hard One** 5.10a/d (height dependent) FA Brian Phillips Apr 2022.

 Chris' Minefield** 5.9+, TR Chris Mydosh Sep 2020, FA Brian Phillips Jul 2021.
 Multiple detached blocks were trundled altering the original route.
-The variation Drew's Direct 5.10 (FA Drew Lombardi Aug 2022) goes straight up the arete with an exciting reach around to the face on the left before joining the route to the top.
+The variation Drew's Direct 5.10c (FA Drew Lombardi Aug 2022) goes straight up the arete with an exciting reach around to the face on the left before joining the route to the top.

 Bill's Retreat 5.6, FA Brian Phillips, 2005.
 First led this to clean a bunch of gear for a new climber who led it half way up and decided to come down.
 Mostly 5.3 climbing.
 Caution: There are some detached blocks at the bottom.
 I stand on them but I wouldn't pull out on them or place gear behind them.
 There is a solid placment of a .5 Camalot 15 feet or so up that you will find if you are experienced at placing gear.
-The crux at the top can be protected with two cams side by side.

-Dave's Triple Delight*** 5.10, FA Dave Schlenz, Jun 2021.
+Dave's Triple Delight*** 5.10b, FA Dave Schlenz, Jun 2021.
 Three distinct cruxes through overhangs.

 Table Rock